sergheevdev/command-bus/README.md

 ## Usage

-For shortness' sake and in order not to lengthen explanations we are going to discuss a really simple example, but in real-world applications those command DTO's contain domain objects or the domain model representation correspondent to the layer we're currently working in instead of simple primitive types, also the handlers may have dependencies upon  other objects that provide an entrypoint to the use case execution.
+For shortness' sake and in order not to lengthen explanations, we are going to discuss a really simple example, but in real-world applications those command classes contain domain objects or the domain model representation correspondent to the layer you're currently working in, instead of simple primitive types, also the handlers may have dependencies upon other objects that may provide an entrypoint to the use case execution.

 You may skip this explanation and [check the demo submodule](commandbus-demo/src/main/java/dev/sergheev)

 ### Creating command classes

-The first one will be the ```SumCommand``` class which will simply contain two numbers which we want to sum.
+The first command class will be the ```SumCommand``` class which will simply contain two numbers which we want to sum.

 ```java
     /**